 At some ports, especially in Spain and Italy, you have to go to the ferry company’s terminal to collect your boarding pass, much like you would at an airport.
 In this case, you will have to show your booking confirmation email and check in at the company’s check-in desk in order to be allowed to board.

 Please make sure that you bring all the necessary documents with you, otherwise you will not be allowed to board the ferry!

 You can find all the relevant information for each leg of your trip in your booking confirmation email.
 In case you are traveling with more than one ferry company, please note that the boarding process may be different for each company.

-You can easily make a request for the confirmation email to be re-sent to you via 'My booking'.
+You can easily make a request for the confirmation email to be re-sent to you through our contact form.

 If you haven't received a confirmation email after a successful booking, we would advise you to first check the spam/junk folders.